zatanda04/DS4420_Project/README.md

 ## **Project Overview**
 This project applies machine learning methods to predict whether a previously divorced individual will remarry, using demographic and socioeconomic features from the National Survey of Family Growth (NSFG) 2022-2023.
 Our technical approach will utilize Bayesian and non-Baysian methods––specifically,an MLP Neural network and a Bayesian Logistic Regression.

+**Target Variable:**
-- **Target Variable:** whether an individual who has experienced a divorce is likely to remarry.
+- Whether an individual who has experienced a divorce is likely to remarry.

-- **Key Features:**
+**Key Features:**
 - Age at first divorce
 - Total household income
 - Educational attainment
 - Number of biological children
 - Race/ethnicity
 - Gender
 - Cohabitation history

 ## **Dataset**
 Dataset: https://www.cdc.gov/nchs/nsfg/nsfg-2022-2023-puf.html